jbremz/physics-mi/experiments/001-f-equals-ma/README.md

 Breaking down each operation to understand how the vectors are manipulated throughout the "network".
 Also applying SVD.

 When trained to convergence, the results look very similar but the tensor operations (at first glance) look difference.
 Feel like there _must_ be some equivalence between them so trying to find that.

+Looks like I could split the resulting trained models into 3 rough modes.
+I looked at the most promising one in more detail and came up with some early hypotheses on how it is carrying out multiplication.

+Introducing seeds too 😅

+### Experiment 4

+Same setup as Experiment 3 but now finding a better (cleaner) example of the 3rd mode of resulting model with more insight on what is happening between the ReLU and final linear layers.